dbt-labs/docs.getdbt.com/website/docs/terms/idempotent.md

 displayText: idempotent
 hoverSnippet: Idempotent describes a process that is independent of previous executions of that same process.
 ---
-:::important This page needs some love
+:::important This page could use some love
-This term lacks depth and requires more content.
-Would you like to contribute your knowledge to this page?
-[Create a discussion in our GitHub repository](https://github.com/dbt-labs/docs.getdbt.com/discussions) to begin the process of becoming a glossary contributor!
+This term would benefit from additional depth and examples.
+Have knowledge to contribute?
+[Create a discussion in the docs.getdbt.com GitHub repository](https://github.com/dbt-labs/docs.getdbt.com/discussions) to begin the process of becoming a glossary contributor!
 :::

 Idempotent is a way to describe a particular process.
 A process that is idempotent is independent of previous executions of that same process.